Understanding long and short margin mechanics

 Exercises

-1. What is the maximum amount of cash you can withdraw from a “145/45” account without triggering a restriction, and what specific risks would you face immediately after doing so?
+1. What is the maximum amount of cash you can withdraw from a “145/45” account without going into a Fed call, and what specific risks would you face immediately after doing so?

 2. What is the maximum withdrawable cash in a “45/45” account, and why are you unable to withdraw the full cash balance despite it appearing as a credit on the ledger?